By Ashok Prasad, Founder, Niyyam

 8+Over-diversified

-2. Duplicate Fund Categories
+2. Duplicate Categories

 3. Portfolio Overlap

-• Same stocks appearing across multiple funds
+• Same stocks across multiple funds

-• Reduced actual diversification
+• False diversification

-Refer to What is Portfolio Overlap in Mutual Funds & Why It Can Reduce Your Returns (2026 Guide).
+To understand this better, read What is Portfolio Overlap in Mutual Funds & Why It Can Reduce Your Returns (2026 Guide).

-4. Average Returns Over Time
+4. Average Returns Despite Multiple Funds

 5. Difficult Portfolio Tracking